So, where are all the millionaire legal associates? I’m not sure, but maybe a few will send me an email after reading this article.

 Once kids enter the picture, saving so much might be tough.
 But, if you’re a “straight through” lawyer, you might start working at a firm at age 26.
 It’s not unreasonable to think you might not have kids until your early 30s, at which point you’ll have done the bulk of the savings anyway.

-These are my calculations, which are based fairly closely on my actual taxable numbers.
+Tax calculations are one person’s guess as to taxable amounts today and in the future.
+They’re also based on personal circumstances (spouse, kids, etc.).
 Your situation will be different, so you may want to run your own numbers and see where you stand.

-When you put the numbers in the calculator, make sure you’re backing out things like 401(k) and HSA contributions, as well as accounting for large itemized deductions (thanks to a hefty state and city tax bill).
+When you put your salary and bonus numbers in the calculator, make sure you’re backing out things like 401(k) and HSA contributions, as well as accounting for tax deductions and credits.

 Fine.
 Run the calculations with your own numbers.

-Burnout is common in the law industry, and many people leave after two to three years.
+Burnout is common in the law industry, and many people leave after two to three years (in fact, here’s my three years and out plan).
 From my own anecdotal experience, barely anyone from my class year was still around after five years.

 However, if you’re going to walk down a path, it might as well be this path, until such time as you exit the path.